jessecdaniels/cooldads/README.md

     4. Responsive website design using flexbox and media queries.

 ## Roadmap
-    1. Clean up some of the repitation in the CSS.
+    1. Clean up some of the repetation in the CSS.
     2. A Cool Dad needs a beer.
 Create random beer or brewery generator.
     3. A Cool Dad needs to watch his sodium.
 Grab a low sodium Trader Joes items via CSV.